thebiggive/donate-frontend/README.md

 Although it would be good to extend support for Internet Explorer 9 and 10, they are unsupported by both Charity Checkout and Angular Material so this is not an option.
-We use a conditional IE HTML comment to explain the situation to users of these browsers.
+We use user agent detection to explain the situation to users of these browsers.

 ## Docker configuration